 Time varying parameters of the inflation model in Nepal is analyzed on the basis of the specification of random walk model as presented in equation (6).
 Both the constant and AR(1) coefficients of random walk inflation model are examined whether they are changing over time.
-Non-constant parameters over time may arise as a result of commitment. credibility and dynamic inconsistency problem of macroeconomic policies.
+Non-constant parameters over time may arise as a result of commitment, credibility and dynamic inconsistency problem of macroeconomic policies.
 Analyzing time-varying parameter of inflation model as the prime objective of this paper, Kalman filter, a particular algorithm, is used to solve state space models.
 Such filter is used in linear case only.

 As against the existing time series and structural model of inflation in Nepal, this analysis tries to capture time-varying parameter of inflation model by using Kalman filter.
 Here parameters are not estimated using regression and maximum likelihood methods, rather they are derived as filter process using latest information available in the form of observable data.
 We initialize zero for the vector of coefficients as it is not a prior.
-Further the diagonal elements of the variance of the coefficients have been set 100, i.e.

-100 0) as those coefficients are Q =0 100
+Further the diagonal elements of the variance the coefficients have been set 100, i.e. ${Q=} (100)$ $\left(\begin{array}{c} 0 \end{array} \right)$ as those 0 100 coefficients completely are assumed unknown.

-assumed completely unknown.
 The selection of diagonal elements of the variance matrix is based on the assumption that we are very unsure about the coefficient estimated and let the data to specify the correct variance of the model.
-Actually, if we initialize more meaningful values of the variance. we get faster convergence.
+Actually, if we initialize more meaningful values of the variance, we get faster convergence.

-The diagonal elements of Q represent

-system noise whereas R represents

-measurement noise of the system.
-The maximum likelihood values of $VAR(\varepsilon_t) = R$ and $VAR\begin{pmatrix}v{1t}\\v{2t}\end{pmatrix} = Q$ are found to be R = 0.7 and $Q = \begin{pmatrix}0.008 & 0\\0 & 0.002\end{pmatrix}$ respectively in this analysis.
+The diagonal elements of Q represent system noise whereas R represents measurement noise of the system.
+The maximum likelihood values of $VAR(\varepsilon_t) = R$ and ${VAR}\begin{pmatrix}v{tt}\\v{2t}\end{pmatrix} = Q$ are found to be R = 0.7 and $Q = \begin{pmatrix} 0.008 & 0 \\ 0 & 0.002 \end{pmatrix}$ respectively in this analysis.
 Given the values of R and Q, and the assumption of zero vector of μ and identity matrix of F{\perp} the graphical depiction of estimated parameters for the time-varying constant and AR(1) coefficient are presented in Chart 2 and 3 respectively.
-The respective parameters are the Kalman filter coefficients that are obtained based on the Matlab codes presented in Appendix I. As the result shows that both the parameters of constants and AR(1)
+The respective parameters are the Kalman filter coefficients that are obtained based on the Matlab codes presented in Appendix I. As the result shows that both the parameters of constants and AR(1) coefficients possess convergence.
+The monotonic divergence of constant and wide fluctuation of AR(1) coefficient followed by initial convergence over the study period represents lack of constant time-varying coefficients of the model.
+The AR(1) coefficient is being fluctuated within a certain band.
+As those coefficients are the coefficient of random walk model of inflation, the estimated value of the variables can be obtained by substituting the estimated coefficients in the random walk model.
+The Kalman filtered coefficients, as the filter utilizes the latest information while formulating successive filtered values.
+In case of the use of the model other than the model used in this analysis, time varying parameters of inflation during the initial period have been over estimated whereas such parameters would have been under estimated at the latter periods.